 The Fertility Boost: Why Dairy Deserves a Place in Your Conception Journey

 Dairy, unless one has an allergy or intolerance to it, is recommended for health with lots of evidence to back it up.
 And, when we consider that 20% of couples these days are having to resort to IVF when trying to conceive, the science for including dairy each day to help with fertility is strong.
-It can be considered an impactful element as part of a holistic journey towards conception.
+It can offer a valuable fertility boost and be considered an impactful element as part of a holistic journey towards conception.
 Here are four areas that it can assist with:

 Ovulatory infertility

 For women, full-fat dairy foods may be beneficial as they’re associated with a lower risk of ovulatory infertility, while low-dairy foods are associated with a higher risk of ovulatory infertility (1).
-It’s important to check with your healthcare professional though as to whether this advice is right for you.
+Including full-fat dairy could provide a fertility boost, though it’s important to check with your healthcare professional to determine whether this advice is right for you.

 Semen quality and reproductive hormones in men

 It’s not just women that can benefit from dairy consumption during the conception journey.
-Research by Afeiche et al. (2013) and Mendiola et al. (2009) (2,3) suggests that dairy intake may also influence semen quality and reproductive hormone levels in men.
+Research by Afeiche et al. (2013) and Mendiola et al. (2009) (2,3) suggests that dairy intake may also influence semen quality and reproductive hormone levels in men, offering a potential fertility boost for both partners.
 This highlights the holistic approach needed for optimising fertility outcomes.

 Protective against uterine fibroids

 Studies also suggest that a higher intake of dairy foods is protective against uterine fibroids.
-At the moment, there is no conclusive research on why but theories include their higher calcium content or another compound, called butyric acid, which is commonly found in dairy.
-This research doesn’t show any difference between high-fat or low-fat dairy.
+While the exact reason isn’t yet clear, theories include their higher calcium content or another compound called butyric acid, which is commonly found in dairy.
+This protective effect could contribute to a fertility boost, although the research doesn’t show any difference between high-fat or low-fat dairy.
 (5)

 May decrease risk of endometriosis